-- Grade averaged 60% Major 40% Minor - Major grades tests (including District Common Assessments, six weeks assessments, projects, final essays, research papers, presentations); minimum three per six weeks - Minor grades quizzes, daily assignments, journals; minimum ten per six weeks - A letter system (S, N, U) is used to report a student's conduct based on proper/responsive conduct and citizenship - Per Board Policy EIA (LOCAL), "The District shall permit a student who meets the criteria detailed in the grading guidelines a reasonable opportunity to redo an assignment or retake a test for which the student received a failing This policy applies only to initial identified major grades and does not apply to daily assignments, quizzes, six-week test, and semester final examinations.
-Upon reteach and retest, the new test, project, etc. recorded will be a high score of 70%. - Official grades will be in Skyward only and can be accessed by student and parent through Family Access.
+- Grade averaged 60% Major 40% Minor - Major grades tests (including District Common Assessments, six weeks assessments, projects, final essays, research papers, presentations); minimum three per six weeks - Minor grades quizzes, daily assignments, journals; minimum four per six weeks - Semester exams will count 1/7 of the semester grade

+- A letter system (S, N, U) is used to report a student's conduct based on proper/responsive conduct and citizenship - Per Board Policy EIA (LOCAL), "The District shall permit a student who meets the criteria detailed in the grading guidelines a reasonable opportunity to redo an assignment or retake a test for which the student received a failing grade.
+This policy applies only to initial identified major grades and does not apply to daily assignments, quizzes, six-week test, and semester final examinations.
+Upon reteach and retest, the new test, project, etc. recorded will be a high score of 70%.

-Assignments, exams, expectations outside of the classroom:
+Assignments, exams, expectations outside of the classroom: TEST/ PROJECT/ ESSAY (Summative) CORRECTIONS

-- Students may correct ANY test (This might be an adjusted test or alternate assignment). - You may only correct a test one time. - You will have to come before or after school during tutoring hours (or by appointment) to make corrections. (online variations will take place as needed and specific to each major assessment) - Method of correction or retest will be left to teacher discretion.
+- Students may correct ANY test (passing or failing). - You may only correct a test one time. - You will have to come before or after school during tutoring hours (or by appointment) to make corrections. - Method of correction or retest will be left to teacher discretion.